Annual Cooperstown Campus Safety Report

 SUNY Oneonta uses SUNYO-ALERT as an emergency contact system designed to send e-mail, recorded voice, and text messages to multiple addresses and phone numbers, in response to any event or situation on the campus which poses a serious safety concern, including weather related class cancellations.
 The system is tested annually.

-Faculty, staff, and students are strongly encouraged to provide their emergency contact information, which is sent to the State Emergency Management Organization by SUNY System Administration.
+Faculty, staff, and students are strongly encouraged to provide their emergency contact information, which is collected via a University website application.
 Students are reminded to provide/update their information regularly when they access campus web services.
-Employees are contacted each semester to provide/update information in NY- ALERT.
-Complete guidelines for initiating an emergency message.
+Employees are contacted each semester to provide/update information in SUNYO- ALERT.
+Complete guidelines for initiating an emergency message can be found at: https://suny.oneonta.edu/policy-library/policies-z/urgent-message-policy.

 SUNY Oneonta’s policies and procedures for emergency situations can be found at Emergency Response Guidelines, and includes the following response plans, procedures, and safety information: